Lucia361/INZDetector/README.md

 # INZDetector
-This is a basic detector for the INZ Stealer malware.
+This is a basic detector for the INZ Stealer malware (https://github.com/InstinctEx/Snitcher).
 It checks for the presence of specific strings in the executable's code, strings heap, and US heap.

 ## Usage